Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 **Here, I will provide you with all the necessary information on how to use the single-cell/nuclei pre-processing pipeline, either in your own environment or on the HPC cluster.**

+## New features

+New features have been added since original release.
+These will be documented soon.
+You can continue to use the pipeline as you did before.

 ## Uncommon issues

 There are currently some issues with filtering based on **featureLOW**, **countLOW**, **featureHIGH**, and **countHIGH**.
 This will be fixed in the month of April 2025